Tracing the Origins - Overseas Landscapes

 93卡西米尔·塞文洛维奇·马列维奇《暴风雪后村里的早晨》-编辑 拷贝.jpg

 Since the 20th century, more categories of landscape painters have emerged.
 Edward Hopper (1882-1967) was a leader in modern realism painting in the United States.
-He had exquisite skills in the treatment of concrete and abstract, color and texture, form and light and shadow.
-He used simple geometric forms to construct his paintings and depicted dramatic light and shadow by painting the light and shadow of stacked blocks.
+He had exquisite skills in handling concreteness and abstraction, color and texture, form and light and shadow.
+He used simple geometric forms to compose and depicted dramatic light and shadow through the light and shadow of flat stacked blocks.

 94爱德华·霍珀《科布的谷仓和远处的房子》-编辑 拷贝.jpg

-Giorgio Morandi (Italy, 1890-1964) constantly modified the structure, softened colors, filtered out details, and created an almost abstract picture, making his works completely transcend the "still life" scenery and have a purely spiritual monumental significance.
-Bartis said, "Morandi is undoubtedly the closest European painter to Chinese painting.
-He saved his brush and ink to the extreme, and his painting has a unique realm."
+Giorgio Morandi (Italy, 1890-1964) constantly modified the structure, softened colors, filtered out details, and created an almost abstract picture, making his works completely transcend "still life" landscapes and have a purely spiritual monument like meaning.
+Baltis: "Morandi is undoubtedly the closest European painter to Chinese painting.
+He saves ink to the extreme, and his paintings have a unique realm

 95乔治·莫兰迪《雪景》-编辑 拷贝.jpg

-Kaii Higashiyama (Japan, 1908-1999) captured the beauty of Japanese sentiment with a Western realistic perspective and was adept at portraying pure nature without modern civilization pollution.
-His works enhance the sense of space while maintaining flatness.
-In terms of decoration, they exude a poetic and philosophical style with a touch of sadness and a touch of elegance and introversion.
+Kaii Higashiyama (1908-1999) captured the beauty of Japanese style with a Western realistic perspective and was adept at depicting pure nature that had not been polluted by modern civilization.
+His works enhance the sense of space while maintaining flatness, with a decorative and picturesque style that is elegant and understated, full of poetic philosophy and a hint of sadness.

 96东山魁夷《白马森林》-编辑 拷贝.jpg